ShapeNet/LightweightRenderer/README.md

 # LightweightRenderer
-A light-weight offscreen renderer programmed in C++.
+A light-weight offscreen renderer in C++.
+Run in command line.
 Easy to compile and fast to run.
 Support over 40+ common 3D formats such as OBJ, OFF and COLLADA.
 Support materials and textures.

 ### Installation on Linux (tested on Ubunut 14.04)